-Hire a trainer for a couple "fitness tune-up" sessions.
+Hire a trainer for a couple of "fitness tune-up" sessions.
 They'll put together a routine and help you work on your form.

 Keep your form perfect.
-(You thought I was going to give you a new suggestion didn't you?)
+(You thought I was going to give you a new suggestion, didn't you?)
 I'm harping on this point for several reasons.
-If you use poor form you won't be working the muscles properly so your body doesn't benefit as much from the workout.
+If you use poor form, you won't be working the muscles properly, so your body doesn't benefit as much from the workout.
 You even risk permanently injuring yourself.

 Don't copy what other people do to workout.
 It may seem like a good idea to do the same thing as that cute guy or girl is doing, but just because they look great doesn't mean they're doing the workout properly.
 Get ideas from other people, but make sure you check with gym staff or a personal trainer to be sure the exercise is right for your goals.
-(Also remember to take into account any injuries or physical limitations you may have.)
+(Also, remember to take into account any injuries or physical limitations you may have.)

 Subscribe to fitness magazines.
 They can give you ideas on new workout routines, proper techniques and ideas for additional fitness activities.
 (My previous articles may also give you ideas; they're all online and available for free.)

-Try cross training.
+Try cross-training.
 Shake things up!